 a.
 Development of Product

-The Scrum team is responsible to develop and upgrade the product after every sprint cycle, based on the listed items in the Product Backlog.
-The team must ensure that the product increments meet the desired quality standards and are defect-free.
+The Scrum team is responsible for developing and upgrading the product after every sprint cycle, based on the listed items in the Product Backlog.
+In addition, the team must ensure that the product increments meet the desired quality standards and are defect-free.
 This enables to deliver the business value of high grade and set standards so as to make the project successful.

 b.
 Create tasks and provide estimates

-During the sprint review meetings, the team is responsible to select items from the backlog based on priority, which is to be delivered in the upcoming Sprint.
+During the sprint review meetings, the team is responsible for selecting items from the backlog based on priority, which is to be delivered in the upcoming Sprint.
 Therefore, they contribute to the creation of ‘Sprint Backlogs’.
-The team also plays a key role in the creation of tasks by segregating Sprint items and giving an approximation to these sprint items.
+The team also plays a key role in creating tasks by segregating Sprint items and approximation to these sprint items.